 Supplementary Planning Documents (SPDs) and other planning guidance are not part of the statutory Development Plan, but are an important consideration when we're deciding on planning applications.

 Draft Air Quality Supplementary Planning Document

-The purpose of the Air Quality Supplementary Planning Document (SPD) is to provide clarity on how Local Plan Policy D2 (Amenity) will be interpreted with respect to air quality.
+The Council recently consulted on a draft Air Quality Supplementary Planning Document (SPD).
+Its purpose is to provide clarity on how Local Plan Policy D2 (Amenity) will be interpreted with respect to air quality.
 It outlines when planning applications will need to be supported by an air quality assessment; the scope of that assessment; and when measures will be required to reduce, minimise or mitigate the impact of development on air quality.
 It also sets out a range of good practice measures which will reduce emissions and exposure for all developments at the outset.

 The First Homes Interim Policy Statement sets out how the Council will implement First Homes in its planning decisions until such time as the policy approach for First Homes is established through the Local Plan Review.
 The Statement aims to:

 - show how the First Homes policy will work in practice;